skinos7/tiger7/project/wui/admin.md

         "lan":"show or not",                      // [ enable, disable  ]
         "sta":"show or not",                      // [ enable, disable  ]
         "connection":"show or not",               // [ enable, disable  ]
+        "opmode":"show or not",                   // [ enable, disable  ]
+        "language":"show or not",                 // [ enable, disable  ]

         "terminal":"show or not",                  // [ enable, disable  ]
         "development":"show or not",               // [ enable, disable  ]